lucianonooijen/Personal-Website/content/contact.md

 slug = "contact"
 +++

-I used to share my email here publically, but I started receiving a lot of spam from people scraping this website.
-You can email me at luciano@{thisdomain}, or drop me a message on LinkedIn.
+I used to share my email here in plain text, but I started receiving a lot of spam from people scraping this website.

+You can email me at _iamnotabot@{thisdomain}_, or drop me a message on LinkedIn.

 Want to connect on LinkedIn?
 [Feel free to add me](https://linkedin.com/in/lucianonooijen).